andreic-ensemble/doctest/documentation/getting_started/kubernetes.md

 ```
 kubectl --namespace=prod apply -f C:\Kubernetes\FID
 ```
-{==Note – if no namespace is used in your Kubernetes cluster, you can omit the --namespace property.==}
+<mark>Note – if no namespace is used in your Kubernetes cluster, you can omit the --namespace property.</mark>

 ## RadiantOne Configuration
 The configuration can be managed from the RadiantOne Main Control Panel, kubectl command line utility, or from the Kubernetes web dashboard by launching a shell directly on the RadiantOne node/pod you want to administer.